WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/protocols.md

 ## Protocol abstraction

-On the server side, it is the responsibility of the interface layer to support protocols (SOAP, AMF and JSON).
+On the server side, it is the responsibility of the interface layer to support protocols (SOAP and JSON).
 This is done for all interfaces (workflow, planning, admin, etc).
 In the figure below, you can see the concept of a client talking to the server.
 In the middle, the architectural layers of the server are shown.
 On the very top, where client requests arrive and the server responses depart, the interface layer is positioned.
 This layer unwraps the protocol